wang-q/ubuntu/prepare/Vagrant.md

 ## VirtualBox VM building steps

-This build starts from `mybionic.box`.
+This build starts from `myfocal.box`.

 When internet connection is OK and most source files were downloaded previously, the building process costs about 100 minutes.